navicore/gamecode-desktop/VISUALIZATION.md

 This document explains how the visualization system works, particularly focusing on positioning sprites in the top 25% section of the application.

+## Version Information

+- Bevy: 0.12.1
+- bevy_egui: 0.23.0
+- egui: 0.24.1
+- egui_extras: 0.24.2

+> Note: We attempted to upgrade to Bevy 0.14 but encountered compatibility issues with bevy_egui.
+The project is currently using Bevy 0.12.1 which works well with our visualization needs.

+### Future Upgrade Considerations

+When upgrading Bevy in the future, consider these aspects:

+1. **Version Compatibility**: Ensure bevy_egui and other dependencies are compatible with the Bevy version you choose.

+2. **API Changes**: Bevy often makes significant API changes between versions that require code adjustments:
+   - Color handling (RGBA vs sRGBA in newer versions)
+   - System configuration syntax
+   - Plugin registration

+3. **Ecosystem Benefits**: Newer Bevy versions provide better physics support, improved 2D features, and performance optimizations.

+To upgrade successfully, consult the [Bevy migration guide](https://bevyengine.org/learn/migration-guides/) for each version jump.

 ## Overview

 The application is divided into three sections: